Small Group TourUsually 8-12 participants, maximum 18 travelers

 day 19 - Chitral to Islamabad flight

 We intend to fly back to Islamabad today, however due to the mountainous region, weather may not allow us this luxury.
 If this is not possible, we shall make the journey by road.
-Payment for the flight would be made locally if this upgrade is necessary.
+If transportation is necessary by road, payment for this will be collected locally.

 Accommodation:Islamabad hotel